 For more information about IPRA see the New Mexico Attorney General's "IPRA Compliance Guide" updated in 2013.

 If a person requests copies of public records, the Inspection of Public Records Act allows agencies to charge up to $1.00 per copy.
 DCA charges $0.10 per side of copying.
 The Act also allows agencies' records custodians to charge actual costs for mailing or transmitting records.
-For copies of electronic records saved to a compact disc, DCA charges $1.00 per compact disk.
-DCA will mail documents if the requester provides the agency with advance payment for the actual costs required for delivery and the costs associated with copying the request.
+For copies of records saved to a compact disc, DCA charges $1.00 per compact disk and the cost of the employee's time required to scan the records.
+For example, if the employee is paid twenty dollars ($20.00) per hour and the scanning takes thirty (30) minutes, the cost of the time will be ten dollars ($10.00).
+DCA will mail documents if the requester provides the agency with (1) advance payment for the actual costs required for delivery or adequate prepaid postage and (2) the costs associated with copying or scanning the request.

 Requests to Inspect the Department of Cultural Affairs' public records should be sent to the Department's Record Custodian: